Murder of Mary Lynn Witherspoon: Legacy

-In 2005, South Carolina introduced a law that was named after her, calling it "Mary Lynn's Law." and the V.I.N.E was said to have failed her, and companies such as those immediately updated their systems, including immediate notification to the victims when prisoners are released.
+In 2005, South Carolina introduced a law that was named after her, calling it "Mary Lynn's Law." and the Victim Information and Notification Everyday system (V.I.N.E) was said to have failed her, and companies such as those immediately updated their systems, including immediate notification to the victims when prisoners are released.

 On April 14, 2013, The Crime and Investigation Network's Look Who's Stalking program televised an episode that documented Mary Lynn's story.

 On April 12, 2016, Discovery ID's Obsession: Dark Desires aired an episode based on the tragic story of Mary Lynn.
-Mary Lynn was "interviewed" but later revealed to be an actress as the interviewee.
+Mary Lynn was "interviewed" but later revealed to be an actress that was interviewed.
 It ended with a short monologue (speech) given by her sister of the days, weeks, months, after Mary Lynn's death.